awsdocs/aws-glue-developer-guide/doc_source/cross-account-access.md

 ```

 **Note**
-If a table in the grantor's account points to an Amazon S3 location, that is also in the grantor's account, the IAM role used to run an ETL job in the grantee's account must have permission to list and get objects from the grantor's account\.
+If a table in the grantor's account points to an Amazon S3 location that is also in the grantor's account, the IAM role used to run an ETL job in the grantee's account must have permission to list and get objects from the grantor's account\.

-Given that the client in Account A already has permission to create and run ETL jobs, the basic steps to setup an ETL job for cross\-account access are:
+Given that the client in Account A already has permission to create and run ETL jobs, the following are the basic steps to set up an ETL job for cross\-account access:

 1. Allow cross\-account data access \(skip this step if Amazon S3 cross\-account access is already set up\)\.